Nebraska National Guard Airmen help research IED neutralizing technique

 |0

-This work, Nebraska National Guard Airmen help research IED neutralizing technique [Image 2 of 2], by TSgt R Denise Mommens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Nebraska National Guard Airmen help research IED neutralizing technique, by TSgt R Denise Mommens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT